All The Key Moments From The Second Democratic Presidential Debate

 "I listened to American families who said I want an option that will be under your Medicare system that allows a private plan," said Sen. Kamala Harris.
 "So I designed a plan where, responsive to the needs of American families, there will be a public plan, under my plan for Medicare, and a private plan."

-Joe Biden responded that her plan would cost $3 trillion (£2.5 tn) (she said the US is currently paying that each year as it is), eliminate employer-based insurance, and later said it would cause middle-class taxes to go up.
+Joe Biden responded that her plan would cost $3 trillion (she said we're currently paying $3 trillion a year as it is), eliminate employer-based insurance, and later said it would cause middle-class taxes to go up.

 She retorted: "Under our plan, we will ensure that everyone has access to healthcare.
 Your plan, by contrast, leaves out almost 10 million Americans.
 So I think that you should really think about what you're saying, but be reflective and understand that the people of America want access to healthcare and do not want cost to be their barrier to getting it."